chernistry/tr808ish/README.md

 ![TR-808 Synth Screenshot](./assets/screenshot.png)

-A professional-grade drum sequencer created with AI in about 30 minutes, inspired by the classic TR-808 but not pretending to replicate the original.
-A modern VST-style interface with comprehensive functionality.
+A simple drum sequencer created with AI in about half an hour, inspired by the classic TR-808 but not pretending to replicate the original.
 Use it freely in your projects!

 This project demonstrates the SDD (Spec-Driven Development) approach - a methodology for rapid development using AI agents with structured prompts and templates.
 For more details on SDD, check out [SDDRush](https://github.com/chernistry/SDDRush).